postmatic/postmatic-basic/readme.txt

 5. Replyable makes sure nobody gets too much email.
 Subscribers to busy posts will recieve a daily recap of only the best comments and can jump into the conversation from any place.

 == Changelog ==

+= 2.2.6 =

+- Upgraded SCB framework to fix contextual help deprecation notices
+- Upgraded Freemius SDK to 2.3.2
+- Fixed an error notice for an existing username
+- Fixed a warning on the settings page from a protected hook method
+- WordPress 5.4.1 compatibility

 = 2.2.5 =